mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | function: Callable, # std::function<void(std::shared_ptr<MolWallHitInfo>, py::object)>
      | Callback function to be called.
      | The function must have two arguments MolWallHitInfo and context.
+     | Do not modify the received MolWallHitInfo object since it may be reused for other
+     | wall hit callbacks (e.g. when the first callback is for a specific geometry object and
+     | the second callback is for any geometry object).
+     | The context object (py::object type argument) is on the other hand provided
+     | to be modified and one can for instance use it to count the number of hits..

    * | context: Any, # py::object
      | Context passed to the callback function, the callback function can store